JoshCheek/mountain_berry_fields/Readme.md

 * * -s list all known test strategies
 * * -v version
 * * -c check syntax (no output, thus also no input filename restrictions)
+* * -e flag for outputting erb (e.g. when it gives weird ass _buf error)
+* * -h to display this menu
+* * ?? to display the code that was passed to the test, along with the failure